We collect food scraps & other compostables from residential buildings & businesses in the Mile High City - and we do it with pedal power.

-Did you know that up to 50 percent of what Denverites throw in the landfill is organic matter that could be composted?
-Unfortunately Denver's limited existing composting programs aren't able to offer services to buildings with more than seven units, and Denver is filled with these "multi-family buildings" - more and more all the time.
+Denver's existing composting programs are limited.
+They aren't able to offer services to buildings with more than seven units, and Denver is filled with these "multi-family buildings" - more and more all the time.
 Since we're pedal-powered, not only are we a low-carbon alternative to truck-based compost pickup; we also have the flexibility to service just about any residential or business customer who wants to compost with us.

-Scraps addresses this problem in a way other waste haulers can’t - because we’re scrappy.
-We don't just empty bins and move on.
-We provide individualized pickups and programs for our members, based on their unique building, property management and/or HOA.
-And we don't just empty bins & move on: we keep our members educated, informed, incentivized and energized about composting!
+We make composting accessible, in a way other waste haulers can’t.
+Our bikes & trikes can go anywhere.
+Your bin can wait for us just about anywhere.
+We create an individualized pickup for our members, based on their unique building, property management and/or HOA.
+And we don't just empty bins & move on: we keep our members informed and energized about composting!

-And we add value to the community with every mile.
-We're keeping tons and tons of organic waste out of the landfill, helping return food to the soil, adding to the local economy without adding greenhouse gas emissions to the air, and collaborating with other like-minded businesses and non-profits wherever we can.
+We add value to the community with every mile.
+We're keeping tons of organic waste out of the landfill, helping return food to the soil, adding to the local economy without adding greenhouse gas emissions to the air, and collaborating with other like-minded businesses and non-profits whenever we can.

 If you live in a condominium or apartment building -